uhleksi/ARC/README.md

 The input files are stored in the folder all_arc.
 All need to be uploaded when using google colab.

 ## Code
-The code is titled ARC Visualization.
-It is designed to run in google colab, but functions wherever you use python.
+The code is titled thesis.ipynb.
+It is designed to run in google colab, but it functions wherever you use python.
-The order of visualizations is (1) ARC-Co payments from 2014-2022, (2) Projected EARC-Co payments from 2014-2022, and (3) Projected ARC-CA payments from 2014-2022
 The code includes downloadable options at the end if the user wants to keep or use the maps they have chosen.